13 Medical Reasons for Hair Loss (Men and Women)

 Medical Reasons for Hair Loss (Men and Women) - Child Birth

-During pregnancy, the body has higher levels of both the hormones progesterone and estrogen.
-These higher levels cause hair to stay in the growth period of the hair growth cycle.
+If you’re a new mom, you may experience excessive hair shedding postpartum.
+This is a common occurrence caused by hormonal changes during pregnancy and childbirth.
+The body has higher levels of progesterone and estrogen during pregnancy, which causes hair to stay in the growth period of the hair growth cycle.
 Once birth occurs, these hormones shift to normal levels, and hair stays in the resting stage of the growth cycle for about three months and then begins to shed.

 The hair loss seen postpartum isn’t actual hair loss; it is excessive hair shedding.
-Nonetheless, it can be troublesome for some new moms.
-Be assured this is a common occurrence and will usually reside 6-12 months after giving birth.
+This shedding is most dramatic three months postpartum and usually subsides 6-12 months after giving birth.
+It’s important to note that this shedding is temporary and should not be a cause for concern.

 • Common and Usually Temporary